-- Tim St Pierre Chief Scientific Officer responsible for Research and Development. - Sander Bangma General Manager of Operations responsible for day to day management of service delivery. - Melanie Baxter Director of Marketing responsible for the development of sales and marketing. - Adrian Bowers Chief Financial Officer and Company Secretary responsible for good administration of the Company. - Celine Royet Quality Assurance and Regulatory Affairs Manager responsible for compliance with FDA, TGA
+- Tim St Pierre Chief Scientific Officer responsible for Research and Development. - Sander Bangma General Manager of Operations responsible for day to day management of service delivery and R&D activities. - Melanie Baxter Director of Marketing responsible for the development of sales and marketing. - Adrian Bowers Chief Financial Officer and Company Secretary responsible for good administration of the Company. - Celine Royet Quality Assurance and Regulatory Affairs Manager responsible for compliance with FDA, TGA and CE.